kushalprakash6/Standalone-5G-netowrk-simulation/documentation/InstallingOpen5gs.md

-# Installation guide for Open5gs
+# Installation guide for Open5gs and UERANSIM

 ## Contents